top of page

 Search

-Solar Panel Warranties: What Installers Need To Know
+Solar Panel Warranties: What PV Installers Need To Know

-When going solar, customers invest tens of thousands of dollars.
-Typically, the most expensive equipment on a solar system is solar panels.
-But the job of a solar panel is not easy.
+When installing a home solar system, customers invest ten thousand dollars or more.
+Typically, the most expensive equipment on a photovoltaic (PV) system are the solar panels.
+But the job of a solar panel is not easy, so solar panel warranties are critical.

-They are in the sun day after day, exposed to large temperature swings and extreme weather events.
-Depending on the climate, solar PV modules must endure hail, ice storms, and even hurricane-strength winds.
+Solar PV modules are in the sun day after day, exposed to large temperature swings and extreme weather conditions.
+Depending on the climate, solar panels must endure hail, ice storms, blazing heat, and even hurricane-strength winds.

-Solar panel warranties and homeowner’s insurance can help protect your customer’s investment in solar energy.
-Let’s explore this important topic so you can pass relevant information along to solar shoppers.
+Solar panel warranties and homeowner’s insurance can help protect your customer’s investment in a rooftop solar system.
+Let’s explore this important topic so you can pass relevant information along to potential customers.

 What Is A Solar Panel Warranty?

-Solar warranties sometimes vary a decent amount between photovoltaic module manufacturers.
-Typically, premium panels offer longer product warranties and higher power performance guarantees.
+Typically, premium PV panels offer longer product warranties and stronger power performance guarantees.
 Many solar companies sell both a value panel and a premium panel, so customers can choose which one they want.
-The biggest difference between value and premium panels is usually the efficiency of the solar cells.
+The biggest difference between value and premium panels is usually the solar panel efficiency and the warranties.

 In general, there are three different types of warranties that cover solar panels.
 Also, homeowners insurance is an option to cover damage from weather, fires, or vandalism.